 This guide will help you set goals which are a balance of goals you will accomplish within the next year, 5 years, 10 years and within your lifetime.

 Goals need a timeline to create a sense of urgency to get them done.
-With a firm due date that you committed to, your goals will drift.
+Without a firm due date that you commit to, your goals will drift.